Taxation of international executives

 There are no special residency rules prescribed for short-term assignments.
 The residency rules discussed in the above sections, hold valid even for an individual on a short-term assignment.

 Are there special payroll considerations for short-term assignments?

 There are no special payroll considerations for short term assignments.

 What income will be taxed during short-term assignments?

-An individual is taxed in respect of income earned for services rendered in India irrespective of his/her residential status.
-However, in case of an individual on a short term assignment in India, short stay exemption may be claimed in respect of India taxes subject to the fulfillment of the prescribed conditions in the relevant treaty/ Domestic tax law.
+An individual is taxed in respect of income earned for services rendered in India irrespective of their residential status.
+However, in case of an individual on a short-term assignment in India, short stay exemption may be claimed in respect of India taxes subject to the fulfillment of the prescribed conditions in the relevant treaty/Domestic tax law.

 Depending upon the treaty provisions, short-term assignments can be planned in a manner so as to avail the short stay exemption.
 However, if presence of an individual in India creates a Permanent Establishment (PE) for the foreign company then the individual may not be entitled to claim short stay exemption in India.